yihui/knitr/CONTRIBUTING.md

 example self-contained in one single document, i.e. avoid reading external files if possible, which you may forget to attach to your bug report.

-To include a verbatim chunk of arbitrary text, indent it by four spaces, especially when it contains backticks, e.g.
+To include a verbatim chunk of arbitrary text, indent it by four spaces (this can be done in RStudio by selecting the text and pressing the `Tab` key once or twice, depending on your settings), especially when it contains backticks, e.g.

         A sample document.